msp-strath/cs208-logic/pages/index.md

 [Natural Deduction](natural-deduction-intro.html).
 Natural Deduction is a style of proof system that places a particular emphasis on how assumptions are used, and on how the rules for each connective come in introduction and elimination pairs.

+The questions for the tutorial are in the Natural Deduction page.

 ### Topic 3 : Predicate Logic

 Lectures